Hugh Martin-Leake: India 1915-1919

+Martin-Leake was the Principal of Cawnpore Agricultural College from 1915 to 1919.
+During the First World War, he also served as a captain in the 7th UP Horse IDF.

+United Provinces, 1919-1923

 While serving as director of agriculture in the United Provinces, Martin-Leake sought to improve the system of agriculture that involved zamindars or land owners merely renting out land to the farmers to one that involved more cooperation.
 He attempted to improve a course for zamindars at the Cawnpore agricultural college but this was a failure.
 He helped develop a rocking microtome and a seed-drill which he patented.

+Later career

-During the First World War, he served as a captain in the 7th UP Horse IDF.
-Leake left India in 1923, and worked briefly in Sudan on cotton and also served as a principal at the Imperial College of Tropical Agriculture in Trinidad.
-He lived in 10, Queen Edith's Way, Cambridge around 1946 and served as an editor for the International Sugar Journal from 1932 to 1960.
-He lost vision in his later life and lived in Wardington with his wife and died in 1977.
-A son, Cecil William Rhodes, who served in the 22nd Dragoons, R.A.C. died in the Second World War in April 1945 and was buried in Becklingen War Cemetery.
+Martin-Leake left India in 1923, and worked briefly in Sudan on cotton and also served as a principal at the Imperial College of Tropical Agriculture in Trinidad.
+He served also as an editor for the International Sugar Journal from 1932 to 1960.

+Later life

+In 1946, he was living at 10, Queen Edith's Way, Cambridge.

+He lost vision in his later life and lived in Wardington with his wife.
+He had married Lois Millicent Frieda, the daughter of a chemist colleague of his, W.P.
+Bloxham.
+Their son, Cecil William Rhodes Martin-Leake, who served in the 22nd Dragoons, R.A.C. died in the Second World War in April 1945 and was buried in Becklingen War Cemetery.